theQRL/hyperion/docs/units-and-global-variables.rst

 .. note::
     The denominations ``finney`` and ``szabo`` have been removed in version 0.7.0.

-.. index:: ! seconds, ! minutes, ! hours, ! days, ! weeks, ! years, ! denomination;time
+.. index:: ! seconds, ! minutes, ! hours, ! days, ! weeks, ! denomination;time

 Time Units
 ==========